ImDanTheDev/portfolio/src/posts/portfolio.md

 # Tech Stack

-As you might have seen on the [main thoughts page](/thoughts), I'm not much of a writer, so now here comes the part where I lose interest in writing, and spew out the remaining details involved in making this website.
+I'm not much of a writer, so now here comes the part where I lose interest in writing, and spew out the remaining details involved in making this website.
 - Built with: SvelteKit, TypeScript, Tailwind, Lucide Icons, Markdown, and Bun
 - Edited in: VS Code
 - Hosted on: Vercel (for free!)